Port Arthur man caught in fight, throwing gun away pleads guilty to illegal possession charge - Port Arthur News

 Read more: Port Arthur warrant roundup leads to numerous arrests, including human trafficking suspect

-According to court documents, on March 31, Joseph and several other individuals were observed fighting by law enforcement in the 1600 block of Vicksburg Avenue in Port Arthur.
+On March 31, according to court documents, Joseph and several others were observed fighting by law enforcement in the 1600 block of Vicksburg Avenue in Port Arthur.

-Joseph left the fight on foot and was observed discarding an object, which was found by law enforcement and determined to be a stolen semiautomatic pistol.
+Joseph left the fight on foot and was seen discarding an object, authorities said, which was found by law enforcement and determined to be a stolen semiautomatic pistol.

-Further investigation revealed that on Oct.
-8, 2020, Joseph was placed on probation for seven years after a deferred adjudication of guilt for felony possession of a controlled substance in Jefferson County.
+Joseph was placed on probation Oct.
+8, 2020, for seven years after a deferred adjudication of guilt for felony possession of a controlled substance in Jefferson County.

 Joseph is prohibited from possessing or receiving firearms as part of the deferred adjudication.

-Joseph was indicted by a federal grand jury on May 13.
+Joseph was indicted by a federal grand jury May 13.

-He faces up to five years in federal prison.
+He faces up to five years in federal prison, Ganjei said.

-The maximum statutory sentence prescribed by Congress is provided here for information purposes, as the sentencing will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
+The court will base sentencing on the advisory sentencing guidelines and other statutory factors.

-A sentencing hearing will be scheduled after the completion of a presentence investigation by the U.S. Probation Office.
+A sentencing hearing will take place after the presentence investigation by the U.S. Probation Office.

 This case is being investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Port Arthur Police Department and prosecuted by Assistant U.S. Attorney Matthew Quinn.

-Note: UPDATE: Authorities identify Groves man killed in U.S. 69 crash